 - All parts of the homesite in front of the building and facing a street not built on or paved are to be landscaped with landscape materials such as turf, groundcover, garden beds, shrubs and trees. - No more than 40% of the homesite between the front façade and the street boundary is to be paved. - No more than 65% of the homesite can be impervious surfaces.
 These include roofs, paved pathways and driveways.
-Swimming pools are not included. - No synthetic grass or similar product is permitted to be installed in an area that is visible from the street. - All parts of the homesite in front of the building and facing a street not built on are to be landscaped using acceptable landscaping materials within 1 month of the home being occupied. - The use of native plants that require less watering is encouraged.
+Swimming pools are not included. - All parts of the homesite in front of the building and facing a street not built on are to be landscaped using acceptable landscaping materials within 1 month of the home being occupied. - The use of native plants that require less watering is encouraged.
 Information on how to design a water efficient garden is available from Harrington Estates. - The landscaping of front gardens is an important element in the making of attractive streetscapes.
 Homeowners are encouraged to landscape their gardens to a high standard to complement the homes in the estate.